bruckart/CircularArc/README.md

 # Overview

 This repository contains a single [p5.js](https://p5js.org/) sketch that demonstrates drawing a circular arc that intersects 2 points.
 This sketch includes a sphere with 3 rotating points.
-The 3 rotating points include the intersecting arc (in green), as well as additinoal shapes which were used to demonstrate variant geometries.
+The 3 rotating points include the intersecting arc (in green), as well as additional shapes which were used to demonstrate variant geometries.

 The approach for constructing a circular arc includes finding the midpoint between the 2 specified points (pink), then drawing a circle upon the xy axis.
 Lastly, rotating that circle based upon the angle of rotation.